SlowDash integrates Python scripts written by users, with features including:

 $ docker compose up

-SlowPy is a Python library (module) that provides functions like:
+SlowPy is a Python library (module) that provides functions such as:

 The SlowPy library is included in the SlowDash package, under